 |Configurable Dashboards and Reports|

-Zoho’s Free plan supports up to three users and gives you the ability to locate leads, contacts and accounts on maps, access and modify customer information offline, and log calls.
+Zoho CRM’s Free plan supports up to three users and gives you the ability to locate leads, contacts, and accounts on maps, access and modify customer information offline, and log calls.
 It provides sales metrics with smartphone alerts and notifications.
 You can also use your voice to add notes for hands-free note taking or its built-in business card scanner to speed up data entry.
-The Free plan, however, lacks the ability to route leads to specific users or manage orders.
+The Free plan, however, lacks the ability to route leads to specific users.

 Therefore, the Free plan is best for teams of three or less that want a mobile app with robust offline functionality and hands-free recording.
 It is also best for teams that manage their quotes and orders through another accounting tool.

-The Standard plan costs a competitive $12 per user per month and allows users to add up to 10 custom fields to their CRM system and schedule daily reports from their mobile device.
-The Standard plan integrates with Twitter, Facebook, and Google+.
+The Standard plan costs a competitive $12 per user per month.
+It allows users to add up to 10 custom fields to their CRM system and schedule daily reports from their mobile device.
+The Standard plan integrates with Twitter and Facebook.
 It also allows you to send bulk emails and track website visitor interactions, and it provides sales forecasting and email insights from within the mobile app.

-The Professional plan offers a similar price book feature as found in Pipedrive and Base CRM, but also includes order management functionality and costs only $20 per user per month.
-The Professional plan includes more custom fields and access to Zoho’s proprietary SalesSignals functionality, which automates lead scoring and helps you better prioritize lead follow-up.
+The Professional plan offers a similar price book feature as found in Pipedrive and Zendesk Sell, but also includes order management functionality and costs only $20 per user per month.
+The Professional plan includes more custom fields and access to Zoho CRM’s proprietary SalesSignals functionality, which automates lead scoring and helps you better prioritize lead follow-up.

 Its custom field offering and conditional follow-up rules that can be tied to CRM field updates make it a great alternative for teams looking for either a tool with a high degree of customization potential or workflow automation.
 The Professional plan is also best for those who would like to capture leads directly from social media.

-Zoho users report the app works great with iOS phones, but seems to have some bugs in the most recent update that still need to be worked out for Android devices.
+Zoho CRM users report the app works great with iOS phones but seems to have some bugs in the most recent update that still need to be worked out for Android devices.
 For more user reviews, you can visit our Zoho Review page.

-Zoho allows you to engage with your contacts on whatever channel works best for them.
-Zoho’s customization and extended integration makes it a great solution for teams that depend on being able to adapt their sales processes to match the next social media trend.
-Best of all, you can give Zoho’s more advanced features a try for 15 days for free.
+Zoho CRM allows you to engage with your contacts on whatever channel works best for them.
+The customization and extended integration make it a great solution for teams that depend on being able to adapt their sales processes to match the next social media trend.
+Best of all, you can give Zoho CRM’s more advanced features a try for 15 days for free.

 Mobile CRM apps allow sales teams to manage customer relationships, contacts, deals, events, and tasks on the go.
-As a result, teams that use a mobile CRM are more likely to hit their annual sales quotas.
+As a result, teams that use a mobile CRM are even better prepared to hit their annual sales quotas.